“Jens Müller ambitiously traces not only the evolution of an industry, but also the arc of our aesthetics.”

-This second volume rounds off the most comprehensive exploration of graphic design to date, spanning from the 1960s until today.
+This second volume rounds off our in-depth exploration of graphic design, spanning from the 1960s until today.
 About 3,500 seminal designs from across the globe guide us in this visual map through contemporary history, from the establishment of the International Style to the rise of the groundbreaking digital age.
 Around 80 key pieces go under the microscope in detailed analyses besides 118 biographies of the era’s most important designers, including Massimo Vignelli (New York subway wayfinding system), Otl Aicher (Lufthansa identity), Paula Scher (Citibank brand identity), Neville Brody (The Face magazine), Kashiwa Sato (Uniqlo brand identity), and Stefan Sagmeister (handwriting posters).

 With his sweeping knowledge of the field, author Jens Müller curates the standout designs for each year alongside a running sequence of design milestones.
 Organized chronologically, each decade is prefaced by a succinct overview as well as a stunning visual timeline, offering a vivid display of the variety of graphic production in each decade as well as the global landscape which it at once described and defined.